baibiying/CafeBilling/README.md

 }
 ```

-Successful response.
+Response.
 Money fields are two-decimal strings so the JSON does not go through binary floating point:

 ```json
 {